Richard Golian

 I imagine a scenario where someone, or something, identifies a vulnerability in the global financial system.
 AI capable of launching complex cyberattacks faster than any human could press a key.
 Within seconds, banking networks could collapse.
 Trading platforms could become flooded with commands designed to create chaos.
 People would wake up to a world where their accounts might no longer exist, and markets stand paralyzed.

 More scenarios race through my mind.
 What if AI exploits algorithmic trading to engineer artificial crises?
 It is not far-fetched.
 Today’s markets are dominated by algorithms that react in milliseconds.
+This is high-frequency trading, and the danger is not hypothetical: the 2010 Flash Crash briefly erased close to a trillion dollars in market value within minutes before prices recovered.
 A single misleading report, “accidentally” published, or a few fabricated charts could trigger a market crash, causing losses in the billions and eroding the trust upon which everything rests.

 Continue